Section

 A7.C1.5.1.
 Closure is important to FMS cases for many reasons.
 In addition to the many benefits noted in the reconciliation section, closure also minimizes the inventory of open cases that are logistically, but not financially, complete; expedites the release of excess funds; allows for resources to focus on active cases; and addresses the purchaser's concern of timely and efficient closure.

 A7.C1.5.3.
-Non-ACCP.
+Non-Accelerated Case Closure Procedure.
 Cases are eligible for non-ACCP closure certification typically when they have been SSC for 12 months and financially complete.
 The 12 months allows for consideration of the purchaser’s right to submit an SDR associated with the final delivery.
 This time period can be reduced, however, if the purchaser confirms in writing (e-mail or meeting minutes are acceptable) that the submission of SDRs is not anticipated.
-This statement does not waive the FMS purchaser’s right to submit an SDR as indicated in the LOA Standard Terms and Conditions 5.4.
+This statement does not waive the FMS purchaser’s right to submit an SDR as indicated in the LOA Standard Terms and Conditions, Section 5.4.
 Financially complete refers to the fact that there are no ULOs on underlying contracts for the case and all costs are determined, final billed and collected.
 For major system sales in particular, this often delays closure by several years or more.
 Detailed procedural guidance for Non-ACCP cases is found in Appendix 7, Chapters 3 and Chapter 4.

 Figure A7.C1.F2.
 Transition From Case Execution To Closure